-- Division expenditures are anticipated to be \$15,800 less than budget. - The variance is primarily attributable to lower than expected costs for contractual expenditures and conference attendance.
+- Division expenditures are anticipated to be \$15,800 less than budget. - The variance results from lower than expected costs for contractual expenditures and conference attendance.

-- Division expenditures are \$30,057 lower a decrease of 12.4 percent compared to budgeted expenditures for FY19. - Approximately 53.9 percent of division expenditures are personnel related.
+- Division expenditures are \$8,943 higher an increase of 3.7 percent compared to budgeted expenditures for FY19. - Approximately 45.9 percent of division expenditures are personnel related.
 As elected officials, members of the City Council are not reflected in the City's FTE count.
-Members of the City Council may elect to receive health benefits at 50 percent of the lowest cost base plan available to employees. - Services and charges account for about 24 percent of the division budget.
-This category includes \$35,000 for State and County legislative advocacy, \$10,000 for racial equity facilitation/training, \$5,000 for Council scholarships for Montgomery College students, and \$700 to reimburse Councilmembers for transportation to Annapolis, Rockville, and other local destinations for City business. - Communications expenditures comprise 2.2 percent of the Legislative Division budget.
-This includes \$4,598 for City-issued cell phones and related charges. - The Office Expenditures category includes \$3,000 for miscellaneous expenses and small unanticipated expenditures.
-It accounts for 1.4 percent of the division budget. - Approximately 15 percent of the division budget is for organization dues and conference attendance.
+Members of the City Council may elect to receive health benefits at 50 percent of the lowest cost base plan available to employees. - Services and charges account for about 29.4 percent of the division budget.
+This category includes \$53,000 for State and County legislative advocacy, \$10,000 for racial equity facilitation/training, \$5,000 for facilitation services for a Council retreat, \$5,000 for Council scholarships for Montgomery College students, and \$700 to reimburse Councilmembers for transportation to Annapolis, Rockville, and other local destinations for City business. - Communications expenditures comprise 1.8 percent of the Legislative Division budget.
+This includes \$4,598 for City-issued cell phones and related charges. - The Office Expenditures category includes \$5,000 for furniture for the Council Conference Room and miscellaneous expenses for small unanticipated expenditures.
+It accounts for 3.2 percent of the division budget. - Approximately 16.7 percent of the division budget is for organization dues and conference attendance.
 Association dues are for the National League of Cities (\$1,500), Government Alliance for Race Equity (\$1,500), Mayors Innovation Project (\$1,000), MML (Maryland Municipal League) Montgomery Chapter and the Maryland Mayors' Association.
-Conferences budgeted for include the Maryland Municipal League Summer and Fall Conferences, the National League of Cities Congressional Cities Conference, City Summit, and Summer Leadership Conference, and the Maryland Mayors' Association (\$20,000). - Special Events and Programs account for approximately 3.5 percent of the legislative budget.
+Conferences budgeted for include the Maryland Municipal League Summer and Fall Conferences, the National League of Cities Congressional Cities Conference, City Summit, and Summer Leadership Conference, and the Maryland Mayors' Association (\$30,000). - Special Events and Programs account for approximately three percent of the legislative budget.
 This category includes \$4,000 for City Council receptions and recognitions, MML meetings and events, and refreshments for City Council meetings.
 The budget includes \$2,500 to support the work of City boards, commissions and committees not budgeted for elsewhere.
 This category also includes City elections.
 Due to the change of date to coincide with presidential and gubernatorial elections, the next general election will take place in November 2020 (FY 21).
 For FY20, \$1,000 is budgeted for mailings and miscellaneous expenses related to City elections.